RasmussenLab/VAEs_for_biomedical_data_integration/README.md

 ## Repository structure:
 - **images:** Images for the repository.
 - **scripts:** Folder containing:
-  - *On_the_use_of_VAEs_for_biomedical_data_integration.ipynb*: Main notebook of the project.
-Contains the data preprocessing steps and data analysis on both synthetic data and Inflammatory Bowel Disease (IBD) data.
+  - *On_the_use_of_VAEs_for_biomedical_data_integration.ipynb*: Main notebook of the project describing the obtention, preprocessing and analyses of the following datasets:
+     1) **Synthetic dataset:** Data generated on the fly, used to illustrate the emerging latent dynamics on a dataset with well defined ground truths.
+     2) **Inflammatory Bowel Disease (IBD) multiomics dataset:** We applied MOVE to the data from the [IBDMDB](https://ibdmdb.org/).
+The dataset is used to show the multiomics data integration axis of MOVE in a real-world biomedical setting.
+     3) **Perturb-seq datasets on K562 and RPE1:** We used [Replogle's datasets](https://doi.org/10.1016/j.cell.2022.05.013) as provided by [GEARS](https://www.nature.com/articles/s41587-023-01905-6) to benchmark the performance of the *in silico* perturbational approaches of MOVE with that of the other models presented in [Ahlmann-Eltze et al.](https://doi.org/10.1038/s41592-025-02772-6).

   - *MOVE_edits.ipynb*.
 Notebook explaining what files in the MOVE source code were modified for this project and how.
   - *Tutorial_VAEs_for_biomedical_data_integration.ipynb*: notebook on how to install MOVE, create a synthetic dataset, analyze the latent space, identify associations and visualize the perturbation effects on sample embeddings.
 The following hyperlink opens it as a Google Colab notebook: